oskarsinger/hosinger/weekly_progress.md

 ####Previous Work
 * Sivaraman Balakrishnan has a paper [Sparse Additive Functional and Kernel CCA](http://www.stat.cmu.edu/~siva/Papers/CCA12.pdf) that I am looking at since we are thinking of using functional CCA for Yaya's project.

-* I have finished going through the online CCA paper.
+* I have finished going through the online CCA paper except for the proofs, which are not high priority right now.
 It mentions a couple pieces of previous work about using CCA to find correlations between genotype and phenotype, which I believe is part of what we want to do, so I am going to check those out as well.

 * I have started working through the measure-transformed CCA paper.
 It is much less over my head than I expected, although it may take me a while to get through the whole thing.

 * There's a cool paper from Jake's postdoc and some other interesting learning theory people on adaptively adding polynomial features to a regression problem.
 They just show results for linear regression.
 Maybe we could extend that to CCA, although this is basically a partial kernelization, which is what we are trying to avoid.

+* Online CCA is basically an open problem.
+FLSLDSCCA's online stochastic algorithm has significantly lower performance than their batch algorithm.
+Also, I think they mention that the batch version can be extended to kernel CCA easily, but it requires the whole kernel matrix, which may counteract the performance benefits they get from their gradient-based algorithm.
+They don't offer experiments with a kernelized version.

 ####Our Ideas
 * The paper [Finding Linear Structure in Large Datasets with Scalabe Canonical Correlation Analysis](http://arxiv.org/pdf/1506.08170.pdf) (henceforth referred to as FLSLDSCCA) has an interesting topic in the future work section.
 They claim that their algorithm enables easy thresholding where normal CCA would not.
 They also claim that this thresholding performs well empirically.
 They encourage further investigation here.
 Maybe this could be us?

-* Online CCA is basically an open problem.
-FLSLDSCCA's online stochastic algorithm has significantly lower performance than their batch algorithm.
-Also, I think they mention that the batch version can be extended to kernel CCA easily, but it requires the whole kernel matrix, which may counteract the performance benefits they get from their gradient-based algorithm.
-They don't offer experiments with a kernelized version.

 * We could try to show that its easier to implement a non-linear online CCA via the measure transformation than a kernelization.